mitsuba-renderer/drjit/docs/reference.rst

       generation.
 Besides generating shorter programs, this also helps to reduce thread divergence.

-      This flag is enabled by default.
-Note that it is only effective in combination with  :py:attr:`SymbolicCalls`.
-The behavior of the functions :py:func:`drjit.switch` and :py:func:`drjit.dispatch` is also controlled
+      This flag is *enabled* by default.
+Note that it is only meaningful in combination with :py:attr:`SymbolicCalls`.
+Besides calls to instance arrays, this flag also controls the behavior of the functions :py:func:`drjit.switch` and :py:func:`drjit.dispatch`.
-      by this flag.

    .. autoattribute:: SymbolicLoops
       :annotation: